Travel insurance for South Africa

 Do I need travel insurance for South Africa?

-With travellers advised to exercise a high degree of caution in some parts of the country, getting comprehensive travel insurance before you leave might be not just a smart move, but a sanity-saving one.
+With travellers advised to exercise a high degree of caution in some parts of the country, getting comprehensive travel insurance before you leave might not just be a smart move, but also a sanity-saving one.
+Sure, you might expect smooth sailing, but if your personal belongings or passport are stolen or a storm messes with your flight, travel insurance can help you recoup the costs.

-Spot the ‘big five’ on safari
+Spot the ‘big 5’ on safari

 Surf famous breaks